Academic Catalog 2024-2025

 • CalStatePays (Find out what CSUDH students can expect to earn from alumni who graduated in your major.)

-• Digital Career Tools (Explore a wide variety of career tools via the Career Center website, such as Handshake, Standout, What Can I Do with My Major, and more.)
+• Digital Career Toolkit (Explore a wide variety of career tools via the Career Center website, such as Handshake, Standout, What Can I Do with My Major, and more.)

-The Career Center is always here to provide you support on your journey towards student & career success.
+The Career Center is always here to support you on your journey toward student & career success.

 Child Development Center